Is It Okay to Eat After Brushing Your Teeth? How Long Should You Wait?

 • Headaches or jaw stiffness that could be related to pressure from the wisdom teeth.

-Wisdom Teeth Removal – What You Can Expect
+What You Can Expect?

-If your dentist or oral surgeon recommends removing your wisdom teeth, the procedure generally involves a few key steps:
+If your dentist or oral surgeon recommends removing your teeth, the procedure generally involves a few key steps:

 • Anaesthesia Options: Depending on the complexity of the procedure, your dentist may use local anaesthesia to numb the area, or you may be given general anaesthesia if the extraction is more involved.